dotnet/csharpstandard/standard/basic-concepts.md

 -   Local variables shall be defined before they are used ([§7.7](basic-concepts.md#77-scopes)).
 -   Declaration order for enum member declarations ([§18.4](enums.md#184-enum-members)) is significant when *constant_expression* values are omitted.

-> *Example*: The declaration space of a namespace is "open ended", and two namespace declarations with the same fully qualified name contribute to the same declaration space.
+> *Example*: The declaration space of a namespace is “open ended”, and two namespace declarations with the same fully qualified name contribute to the same declaration space.
 For example
 > ```csharp
 > namespace Megacorp.Data
 > {